metakocka/metakocka_api_base/docs/documents_get_document_sales_order.md

 ```

 Notes :
-* The first product "Toy : Car + Teddy Bear" (code toy_1x_car_1x_teddybear) is a compound product from "car" and "teddybear" material products.
+* The first product "Toy : Car + 2 x Teddy Bear" (code toy_1x_car_2x_teddybear) is a compound product from "car" and "teddybear" material products.
 The parameter purchase_price_list will contain the purchase price for every product.
 In this case "code" parameter will not match.
 * The second product "delivery_service" is a service and the product in purchase_price_list array has the same code as the parent product.

 ## Special paramethers